 If you do not see the option to add your department to the goal, contact your HR team to enable this option or add your team members as goal contributors.

 Owners: By default, you will be the owner of any goal you create.
 However, you can remove your name under Goal Owner to designate a different person as the owner of that goal.
 There can never be more than one Goal Owner.

 Contributors: Contributors can make updates to the goal.
 They will receive an email notification when you add them as a contributor.

 Followers: Followers have visibility into a goal that you add them to (even if it's restricted) but cannot update a goal.
 You can add Followers to a goal that's already been created, but cannot add Followers when you initially create a goal.
 Goal Followers will be notified via email when you add them to the goal.

 - View the current progress against the goal.

 - View all prior updates to the goal.

-- View and add goal contributors and followers.
+- View and edit the goal contributors and followers.